 Sales Design Thinking is a discipline that combines left-brain and right-brain thinking that leads to innovation.
 At first, this approach may seem unnatural.
 But if you stick with it and build your creative problem-solving muscle, you’ll find it can lead to solutions unlike any you’ve had before.

 Interested in learning more about Sales Design Thinking?
-Sign up for the SalesGlobe blog and preview the first chapter of Mark Donnolo’s new book, Quotas!
+Sign up for the SalesGlobe blog and preview the first two chapters of Mark Donnolo’s new book, Quotas!
 Design Thinking to Solve Your Biggest Sales Challenge.